Vietnamese food: top dishes you need to try

 Fruit Market © iStock/LordRunar

-In the north, Chinese influences are everywhere, which is perhaps no surprise given its northerly neighbor and position on the South China Sea.
-There’s steaming bowls of phở and congee (a rice porridge topped with flavorings and sides), dumplings, rice in sticky-balls or rolled out into bánh xèo (savory fried pancakes stuffed with pork, shrimp, onions and sprouts), as well as plenty of play on sweet, sour and salty flavors.
+In the north, Chinese influences on Vietnamese food are everywhere, which is perhaps no surprise given its northerly neighbor and position on the South China Sea.
+There’s steaming bowls of phở and congee (a rice porridge topped with flavorings and sides), dumplings, sticky rice balls, or rolled out into bánh xèo (savory fried pancakes stuffed with pork, shrimp, onions and sprouts), as well as plenty of play on sweet, sour and salty flavors.
 Soy sauce is used instead of the fish sauce that’s slipped into everything elsewhere.

 Guide to Vietnamese Food